yinanfang/DBD_Capital/README.md

       - and batch executes all updates
     - Might worries about the performance if only a small changes occurs in a huge DOM tree.
 There're a lot of useless diffs

+## Database
+#### MySQL vs MongoDB
+- Compare
+  - Chose MySQL because DBDCapital is more like a book keeping system
+  - Might use MongoDB for blog website

+#### TO-DOs:
+- [ ] Daily backup for the entire DB
+  - [ ] Backup after a successful update of DB.
+Use it to restore if something goes wrong next time

 ## Summarize Great Article from
-- [ ] Make them a feature of this project
+- [ ] Make them a feature of this project.
   - [ ] [VIPER modularity ](http://www.objc.io/issues/13-architecture/viper/) - Get great links in this article
   - [ ] 10 key points: https://www.airpair.com/node.js/posts/top-10-mistakes-node-developers-make
   - [ ] This too: https://medium.com/@faisalabid/7-tips-for-a-node-js-padawan-e7c0b0e5ce3c
   - [ ] https://auth0.com/blog/2014/01/27/ten-things-you-should-know-about-tokens-and-cookies/
+- [ ] Use the Image from the screen shot or the article to make README colorful

 ## To learn
 - Difference between JWT and OAuth2, OAuth1